openshift-labs/learn-katacoda/middleware/serverless/04-scaling.md

 Let's update the prime-generator service by executing: `oc apply -n serverless-tutorial -f 04-scaling/service-hpa.yaml`{{execute}}

-#TODO Add in challenge + load testing.  `hey` seems good, maybe ab?
+> **Note:** *Getting the service to scale on the large CPU nodes that this tutorial is running on is relatively hard.
+If you have any ideas to see this in action let put an issue in at https://github.com/openshift-labs/learn-katacoda*

 ## Delete the Service

-We will need to cleanup the project for our next section by executing: `oc -n serverless-tutorial delete services.serving.knative.dev prime-generator`{{execute}}
+We can cleanup the project using: `oc -n serverless-tutorial delete services.serving.knative.dev prime-generator`{{execute}}

 Congrats!
 You are now a Serverless Scaling Expert!
 We can now adjust and tune Serverless scaling using concurrency or CPU based HPAs.